lamcao1206/cse-internship-mailer/README.md

 This project is a Node.js application designed to monitor a webpage for new company logos, download their images, and send email notifications when new companies are detected.

-Fun fact: This is a Node.js version of a [Spring Boot repository](https://github.com/example/spring-boot-internship-mailer) that implements similar functionality using Java and Spring Boot.
+Fun fact: This is a Node.js version of my [Spring Boot Bot](https://github.com/lamcao1206/intern-bot-notifier) that implements similar functionality using Java and Spring Boot.
 While that project using Telegram Bot for notification, this project using Gmail, which is more convenient for notification.

 ---